-At AMS we provide water and wastewater training, occupational health & safety services and operational assistance to Saskatchewan First Nations, Municipalities and Industry.
+At AMS, we provide comprehensive water and wastewater training, occupational health & safety services, and operational support to Saskatchewan First Nations, municipalities and industry partners.

-We are the resource that operators and communities think of when they need water and wastewater operations assistance.
+We are the trusted resource that operators and communities turn to when they need reliable water and wastewater operations assistance and training.

 Meet the Team